TheyCallMeHacked/BlackJack-INF131/README.md

 ### Implementations
 #### Cards deck

-  Instead of the recommended “<rank> of <suit>” format, we preferred to have a shorter format including only the rank’s abbreviation preceded by the suit’s symbol (eg. “♣2” or “♡K”).
+  Instead of the recommended “rank of suit” format, we preferred to have a shorter format including only the rank’s abbreviation preceded by the suit’s symbol (eg. “♣2” or “♡K”).
 All cards are generated once by combining each suit with each card using two nested for-loops.